7 Named entity disambiguation

 - Performing advanced analysis

-Natural Language Processing (NLP) techniques play a critical role in the automatic construction of knowledge graphs (KGs) from unstructured data.
-A key task in this process is Named Entity Recognition (NER), which is essential for identifying mentions of relevant named entities in raw text.
+Natural language processing (NLP) techniques play a critical role in the automatic construction of knowledge graphs (KGs) from unstructured data.
+A key task in this process is named entity recognition (NER), which identifies mentions of relevant named entities in raw text.
 NER assigns these entities to predefined categories such as people, organizations, locations, or diseases.
-While NER is an important component in building KGs, it offers a necessary but incomplete contribution to achieving a precise understanding of text within a specific application domain.
+Although NER is an important component in building KGs, it doesn’t give us a precise understanding of text in our application domain.

-Imagine developing an Intelligent Advisory System (IAS) to support the diverse activities of stakeholders in the healthcare field.
-One of the critical attributes of such IAS is interactivity, which is the practical ability to exchange information with humans effectively through multiple interactions.
+Imagine developing an intelligent advisory system (IAS) to support the activities of stakeholders in the healthcare field.
+A critical attribute of such IASs is interactivity, which is the ability to exchange information with humans through multiple interactions.
+Features which enable this exchange include the following:

-- the ability to retrieve information on these entities from different knowledge sources;
+- Retrieving information about these entities from different knowledge sources